 Up until our recent visit to South Africa, the word “township” for us always carried a negative connotation.
 Townships were the places where the then South African apartheid government dictated black South Africans should live segregated from the white community.
 Ghettos, basically.
 When townships made their way into the news — if memory serves — it was for protest and unrest.

 What is life like in townships today, in the context of modern-day South Africa?
 And who lives there?

-This is a glimpse of what we found in one of them, Cape Town’s Masiphumelele Township.
+This is a glimpse of what we found in one of them through a township bicycle tour in Cape Town’s Masiphumelele Township.
 It’s a taste of not only what the visit taught us about South Africa, but also a little bit of what it taught us about life.